maciekd777/maciekd777/README.md

 ## Hi there 👋

-I'm Maciej and I'm currently self employed
+I am Maciej and I am self employed math and physics tutor since I finished my master's degree in physics 🎓.
+Currently on my way to become Data Scientist one day 📈.
+I love music 🎸, football ⚽, and traveling ✈️.

 <!--
 **maciekd777/maciekd777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.